 Thinner needles and more accurate ways to inject Botox have made it safer and better.

-Also, there are now different kinds of botulinum toxin that let doctors customize treatments for each person.
+Also, different kinds of botulinum toxin now allow doctors to customize treatments for each person.

 The Rise of Preventative Botox